 Here at Upstate, we love practicing in a heated room.
 We love the feeling of walking into a room and feeling the warmth on our body and we love feeling sweat dripping on our skin as we move and stretch.
 At our studios you’ll find a range of temperatures for our classes.
-Our hot pilates, power flow and sculpt yoga classes are heated to 34 degrees, bikram yoga classes are heated to 39 degrees, while things like yin yoga are only in a warm room at a lower 22.
+Our Hot Pilates, Pilates Burn, Pilates Strength are heated to 34 degrees, while Power flow and Yin yoga classes are heated to 39 degrees.
 Why do we love a heated room so much?
 Here are some of the amazing benefits of moving your body when it’s nice and warm.

 It aids in detoxification of the body

-One of the often talked about benefits of hot yoga is detoxification.
+One of the often talked about benefits of a heated room is detoxification.
 This is due to the increased chance of sweating and deeper breathing during your practice.
 While the notion of sweat and detoxifying is a hot debate, there is evidence that suggests it helps.
-It’s been shown that phthalates (found in things like plastic toys, paints etc), BPA (found in plastics), and heavy metals (eg mercury) can be found in sweat but not always in blood and urine.
-When aiding the detoxification process, it’s important to ensure you don’t get dehydrated as the liver and kidneys play a huge roll in detoxifying the body and they can’t function well without sufficient water supply.
+It’s been shown that phthalates (found in things like plastic toys, paints etc), BPA (found in plastics), and heavy metals (eg mercury) can be found in sweat.
+When aiding the detoxification process, it’s important to ensure you don’t get dehydrated, so make sure you are taking those regular drink breaks in class.

 It helps to maintain glowing skin